MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 WMI provider that has the same basic features.

-  You can use the CIM session feature on computers that are not running the Windows operating system and on Windows computers that have Windows PowerShell, but do not have Windows PowerShell remoting enabled.
+  You can use the CIM session feature on computers that are not running the Windows operating system and on Windows computers that have PowerShell, but do not have PowerShell remoting enabled.

-  You can also use the CIM parameters to get CIM modules from computers that have Windows PowerShell remoting enabled.
+  You can also use the CIM parameters to get CIM modules from computers that have PowerShell remoting enabled.
 This includes the local computer.
-When you create a CIM session on the local computer, Windows PowerShell uses DCOM, instead of WMI, to create the session.
+When you create a CIM session on the local computer, PowerShell uses DCOM, instead of WMI, to create the session.

 ## RELATED LINKS